Distributed Stochastic Proximal Algorithm on Riemannian Submanifolds for Weakly-convex Functions: Main Results

-Based on Lemma \ref{nv}, we are able to extend the useful inequalities in \cite{chen2023local} on the Stiefel manifolds to more general embedded submanifolds, and pave the way for the following consensus and convergence analysis.
-The technical inequalities are shown in Lemma \ref{ave} - \ref{b-v} and the complete proofs are provided in Supplementary due to space limitation.
+Building upon Lemma~\ref{nv}, we extend several useful inequalities established for the Stiefel manifold in \cite{chen2023local, wang2023} to general embedded submanifolds.
+The corresponding inequalities are stated in Lemmas~\ref{ave}--\ref{b-v}, and their proofs are deferred to the Supplementary of \cite{zhao2025distributed} due to space limitations.